zoxpx/pxdocs/content/reference/CLI/alerts.md

 {{<info>}}
 _Portworx_ recommends setting up monitoring with Prometheus and AlertsManager.
 If you are using _Portworx_ with Kubernetes, head over to [this page](https://2.1.docs.portworx.com/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/monitoring/monitoring-px-prometheusandgrafana.1/).
 If you are using _Portworx_ with other orchestrators, check out [this page](/install-with-other/operate-and-maintain/monitoring/alerting/).
 {{</info>}}

+## Related topics

+* For information about how to monitor Portworx on Kubernetes using tools like Prometheus, Grafana, or Sysdig, refer to the [Monitoring](/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/monitoring/) page.
+* If you are running Portworx on other orchestrators, see the [Alering with Portworx](/install-with-other/operate-and-maintain/monitoring/alerting/) page.